Adity Mohsin: Career

 Mohsin is the secretary of the Dhaka City Committee of the Jatio Rabindra Sangeet Sammilon Parishad.
 She is a member of the Bangladesh Rabindra Sangeet Shilpi Sangstha.
 Since 2000, she has worked as a senior teacher at Chhayanaut.

 Works

 In 2003, Mohsin's first album was Amar Mon Cheye Roy.
 Her second album titled was Sharado Prate (2004).
 In 2013, she released Barshamukhor Raate Phagun Sameerane.
 She performs on Bangladesh Television, Bangladesh Betar, NTV, Maasranga Television, SA TV, and Tara Muzik.
 As a play-back singer, she has sung Rabindra Sangeet for different dramas and serials on various television channels in Bangladesh.
 She sang in Rabindranath Tagore's Chhinnapatra, a documentary film based on the still photographs of Nawajesh Ahmed.

 In 2009, Mohsin performed in Kolkata with Asha Bhosle as one of the Panchakannya, along with Lopamudra Mitra, Subhamita Banerjee and Srabani Sen. In 2016, she performed in the Royal Albert Hall in London.

+In 2023, she performed with Bappa Mazumder in the Coke Studio Bangla production Anondodhara, which received widespread compliments.